Alençon: Economy

 In the seventeenth century, Alençon was chiefly noted for its lace called point d'Alençon.

 Today, Alençon is home to a prosperous plastics industry, and, since 1993, to a plastics engineering school.

-MPO Fenêtres is a local PVC windows company established in Alençon since 1970, is one of the first company in Alençon with around 170 employees (2009) and a turnover of 28 million euros in 2008.
-It is also the oldest French PVC windows company still in activity.
+MPO Fenêtres is a local PVC window company established in Alençon in 1970, is one of the first company in Alençon with around 170 employees (2009) and a turnover of 28 million euros in 2008.
+It is also the oldest French PVC window company still in business.

+Social Housing

+The Champ Perrier social housing complex, with its four high-rise buildings, was inaugurated in 1962 and is now facing significant social challenges.